 - 1. Disconnect the battery negative cable and remove the blown fuse. - 2.
-Disconnect all loads (SW1 open, relay disconnected and solenoid disconnected) powered through the - 3.
-Connect one probe of the ohmmeter to the load side of the fuse terminal.
-Connect the other probe to a known good ground. - 4.
-With SW1 open, check for continuity. - short is between fuse terminal and SW1 (point A). continuity; no continuity: short is further down the circuit than SW1. - 5.
-Close SW1 and disconnect the relay.
+Disconnect all loads (SW1 open, relay disconnected and solenoid disconnected) powered through the fuse. - Connect one probe of the ohmmeter to the load side of the fuse terminal.
+Connect the other probe to a known good ground. - With SW1 open, check for continuity. continuity; short is between fuse terminal and SW1 (point A). no continuity; short is further down the circuit than SW1. - Close SW1 and disconnect the relay.
 Put probes at the load side of fuse terminal and a known good ground.
-Then, check for continuity. - short is between SW1 and the relay (point B). continuity: short is further down the circuit than the relav. no continuity: - 6.
-Close SW1 and jump the relay contacts with jumper wire.
-Put probes at the load side of fuse terminal and a known good ground.
-Then, check for continuity. - continuity: short is between relay and solenoid (point C). no continuity: check solenoid, retrace steps.
+Then, check for continuity. continuity; short is between SW1 and the relay (point B). no continuity; short is further down the circuit than the relay. - Close SW1 and jump the relay contacts with jumper wire.
+Put probes at the load side of fuse terminal and LC a known good ground.
+Then, check for continuity. continuity; short is between relay and solenoid (point C). no continuity; check solenoid, retrace steps.